Richard Maurice Bucke: Legacy

-Bucke's concept of cosmic consciousness took on a life of its own (though not always well understood) and influenced the thought and writings of many other people.
+Bucke's concept of cosmic consciousness has been engaged by many other people across genres.
 His work is directly referenced by the mystics Franklin Merrell-Wolff and Ouspensky, and it was essential to Aldous Huxley's concept of the perennial philosophy and Evelyn Underhill's concept of mysticism.
-In India, Aurobindo uses the term cosmic consciousness extensively in his work and Ramana Maharshi was asked about Bucke's concept.
+Aurobindo uses the term cosmic consciousness in his work.
+Ramana Maharshi was asked about the nature of realization attained by westerners experiences cosmic consciousness, which he described as temporary and different from the realization of one's true eternal self.
 Erich Fromm says, in Psychoanalysis and Zen Buddhism, "What Bucke describes as cosmic consciousness is, in my opinion, precisely the experience which is called satori in Zen Buddhism" and that "Bucke's book is perhaps the book most germane to the topic of this article."

 Along with William James's classic work The Varieties of Religious Experience (which cites Bucke), Bucke's Cosmic Consciousness has become part of the foundation of transpersonal psychology.

 Bucke was part of a movement that sought to improve the care and treatment of mentally ill persons.

 He was one of the founders of the Medical School of the University of Western Ontario.
 His papers are held at Western University's Archives and Research Collections Centre.

 He was portrayed by Colm Feore in the 1990 Canadian film Beautiful Dreamers.

+R. M. Bucke Memorial Society for the Study of Religious Experience, established by Raymond Prince in Montréal in 1964 as one of the first scientific societies whose aim was to investigate those characteristics of religious experience of interest to psychiatry.
+The society published several documents including Trance and Possession States in 1966, until the early 1990s.
+The archives are found at Western University's library.